-The weather in New York is quite different to the weather in the UK with far more extreme temperature fluctuations.
-The weather is because of this one of the main deciding factors of when people decide to take a trip to NYC.
-In this article we summarize the best times to visit NYC to make sure you experience not only the best of the city but also don’t pay extortionate flight prices during the holiday seasons.
+The weather in New York is quite predictable with fairly extreme temperature fluctuations throughout the year.
+The weather is because of this understandably one of the main factors weighing into the decision of when to take a trip to NYC.
+In this article, we summarize the best times to visit New York City to make sure you experience not only the best of the city but also don’t pay extortionate flight prices during the holiday seasons.

 Winter in New York is often extreme: lots of snow and freezing cold wind are generally the norm.
 These conditions also turn New York into a traffic nightmare.
 The only consolation is that the cold is a little dryer and therefore does not feel quite as cold – a rainy winter day in London can often feel much more miserable.

 In our opinion, the best time to visit New York City is April to June and then again from August to October.
-Temperatures are very pleasant then and you can enjoy activities outdoors without having to carry around a jacket.
-This is especially a good time for families, because the temperatures are moderate in comparison to the height of each season.
-New York is not at risk for tornadoes or hurricanes either.
-Most of these affect the southern eastern side of the US, where hurricane season runs from the beginning of June to the end of November.
-However, hurricane “Sandy” showed that there are always exceptions to the rule.
+Temperatures are very pleasant during these times and you can enjoy activities outdoors without having to wear or carry around a jacket.
+This is especially a good time for families to take a trip to NYC because the temperatures are moderate in comparison to the mid-summer or mid-winter.
+New York is not at risk for tornadoes or hurricanes, most of these affect the southeastern side of the US, where hurricane season runs from the beginning of June to the end of November.
+However, hurricane Sandy did show that there can always be exceptions.

 Check out the current weather conditions in New York below.
 The link also provides you with the option of a 10 day forecast.
 If you want to take a look at the skyline and check the weather for yourself, click here for live views of the NYC skyline from the East River.